 9) Unsportsmanlike conduct before, during and after the event can result in disqualification and being banned from future events that Sharkathon hosts.
 This includes Sharkathon and the Texas Shark Rodeo.
 Disputes or grievances will be handled with TSR in private.
 Publicly acting in an unsportsmanlike manner will not be tolerated.

 10) TSR is a non-profit entity and while TSR will do what it can to obtain prizes nothing is implied or guaranteed.
 TSR will be keeping with the traditions of the original rodeo and create unique and handcrafted trophies for each of the winners.

-All rules and requirements are subject to change during the tournament.
-Any rules and or requirements changed will be announced via dated newsletter.
+All rules and requirements are subject to review, edit, or change during the tournament.
 Please review all rules and requirements by clicking the various links located under the "Rules & Info" tab.
 It is understood that a catch prior to an update of these rules is exempt.

 Correct method of using 120” ruler to measure sharks

 · Hold ruler tight just above body of shark in a straight line, do not follow contours of shark.

 · Total length is measured in a straight line from the tip of snout to the longest length of tail.

 · Fork length is measured in a straight line from the tip of snout to the inside of tail as shown above.